Thecubezarmy/voicecommander/README.md

 # voicecommander
 A very simple customizable voice command app

-This is my first git repository and i am still learing,so please inform on anything i might have done wrong
+This is my first git repository and i am still learning,so please inform on anything i might have done wrong

 To install,clone this repository and install the dependencies